tenzap/exif-thumbnail-adder/README.md

 - If libexif detects some problems (errors) in a file, it is skipped (reported error is displayed in the app).
 This setting can be changed in the app configuration.

 ### pixymeta-android
 - **To avoid loosing makernotes metadata, Exif Thumbnail Adder skips the pictures that have makernotes metadata.** This is because pixymeta-android doesn't support makernotes well.
-See bug report [1](https://github.com/dragon66/pixymeta-android/issues/18): for example ETA didn't skip these pictures, makernotes of Canon, Nikon, Olympus, Sanyo... might get corrupted.
+See bug report [1](https://github.com/dragon66/pixymeta-android/issues/18): for example if ETA didn't skip these pictures, makernotes of Canon, Nikon, Olympus, Sanyo... might get corrupted.
 - the existing EXIF tags are read and metadata is rewritten from scratch using what was read